Zeus-Eternal/AI-Karen/README.md

 ```bash
 pre-commit install
 ```
+Ruff also enforces the UI boundaries described in `AGENTS.md`:

+* relative imports are forbidden inside `ui/`
+* modules under `src/ui/` may not import from the top-level `ui` package

+See `pyproject.toml` for the full configuration.
 ### Advanced / Unrestricted Mode

 Set `ADVANCED_MODE=true` to enable full SelfRefactor logs and allow plugin UIs marked as untrusted.
 Use with caution.